-- Visit the Office of Environment and Heritage and Wild About Whales for more information about whales.
+- Visit the NSW Environment, Energy and Science and Wild About Whales for more information about whales.

-- Visit NSW Destination for more visitor information including charter operators.
+- Visit Shoalhaven Tourism for more visitor information including charter operators.

 The park has several Australian and New Zealand fur seal haul-out sites, which are believed to be the northern-most haul-out sites on the east coast.

 - Steamers Head in the park's south is home to about 120 seals at the season's peak.